Isotopy and equivalence of knots in 3-manifolds: Property A of groups

 \begin{proposition} If the base orbifold for a Seifert-fibered $M$ is Euclidean, then $\pi_1(M)$ has Property A. \end{proposition} \begin{proof} By Theorem \ref{thm:AKTseifert}, the only remaining case is when $M$ fibers over a Euclidean $S^2(p,q,r)$.
 Since $S^2(p,q,r)$ is orientable, $\pi_1(M)$ is a central extension of $G_0(p,q,r)$ by $\Z$.
 Further, the group $G_0(p,q,r)$ is an index 2 subgroup of the corresponding triangle group, and acts faithfully on the tessellation of $\R^2$ by triangles with angles $(\frac{\pi}{p},\frac{\pi}{q},\frac{\pi}{r})$.
 We will exploit this action to verify the hypotheses of Lemma \ref{lem:CentralExtension}.
 The generators $x$, $y$, and $z$ appearing in the presentation \eqref{eqn:pres of G0} act by counterclockwise rotations by $\frac{2\pi}{p}$, $\frac{2\pi}{q}$, and $\frac{2\pi}{r}$ respectively about the three vertices of a fixed triangle in the tessellation.
 The sphere $S^2(p,q,r)$ is the union of two triangles in the tessellation with angles $(\frac{\pi}{p},\frac{\pi}{q},\frac{\pi}{r})$ and thus a fundamental domain for the action is the union of any two triangles that share an edge.

 $G_0(p,q,r)$ is a discrete subgroup of $\Isom^+(\R^2)=\R^2\rtimes \SO(2)$, and every finite subgroup therefore injects under the projection $G_0(p,q,r)\rightarrow \SO(2)$.
-Each finite subgroup is therefore cyclic and stabilizes some vertex in the tessellation.
+Each finite subgroup is therefore cyclic and stabilizes some point in $\R^2$.
+We claim that this point is a vertex of the tessellation.
+Indeed, if this point were on an edge of the tessellation, then each element $\sigma\in G$ would permute the vertices at the ends of this edge.
+Since the orbits of the vertices of a triangle in the tessellation are disjoint, $\sigma$ fixes this edge pointwise.
+As $\sigma$ is an orientation-preserving isometry of the plane, $\sigma$ is the identity.
+A similar argument applies if the fixed point in interior to a triangle.
 The fact that there are 3 orbits of vertices now implies that there are exactly 3 conjugacy classes of maximal, finite cyclic subgroups.
-Observe that if two elements commute then they have the same fixed set.
-It follows that $G_0(p,q,r)$ has trivial center and that the centralizers of the the three generators are cyclic.
-Thus, $\pi_1(M)$ satisfies two of the hypotheses of Lemma \ref{lem:CentralExtension}, hence to prove $\pi_1(M)$ has Property A it suffices to show that $G_0(p,q,r)$ has Property A.